 In order to realize results in large-scale collaborative research, it is essential to have a system that allows researchers to focus on their research based on mutual trust.
 In order to create world-class new businesses using the seeds of Hiroshima University’s research, the university will take a systematic collaborative approach and build strong, long-term relationships with companies.

-To create new businesses and realize effective joint research, HOIP plays a supportive role in five phases from joint research structure to social implementation.
+In order to realize effective joint research for the creation of new businesses, HOIP will play a role in five phases, from the formation of joint research to social implementation.

-HOIP researches the necessary conditions for social implementation.
-While taking into account the progress of joint research, we aggressively propose to the company fusion of researchers and technology within and outside of the campus.
+HOIP will research the necessary conditions for social implementation, and while taking into account the progress of the joint research, will proactively propose to the company the integration of internal and external researchers and technologies.

 Introducing examples of industry-academia collaboration at Hiroshima University